Microsoft Administering Windows Server Hybrid Core Infrastructure AZ-800 Dumps in PDF

 At the end of this case study, a review screen will appear.
 This screen allows you to review your answers and to make changes before you move to the next section of the exam.
 After you begin a new section, you cannot return to this section.

-To display the first question in this case study, click the Next button.
+To start the case study To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 If the case study has an All Information tab, note that the information displayed is identical to the information displayed on the subsequent labs.
-When you are ready to answer a question, click the question button to return to the question.

 Contoso, Ltd. is a company that has a main office in Seattle and two branch offices in Los Angeles and Montreal.